 Consult with your attorney to organize the specifics of your accident.
 Be certain that you comprehend the sequence of events and everything that transpired.
 Drawing a diagram of the accident might be helpful.

 Remember, you have a legal right to confer with an attorney before you say anything to the insurance company, and an experienced and dedicated Colorado Springs car accident lawyer can make an important difference in the outcome of your legal case.

-If you have been injured in a car accident – it is difficult to know where to turn.
-Contact the experienced Colorado Springs personal injury attorneys at the Green Law Firm today to schedule a no-obligation consultation and discuss your case.
-Call us today at 1-719-694-8515.
+If you have been injured in a car accident – it can be difficult to know where to turn.
+Contact the experienced Colorado Springs car accident lawyers at the Green Law Firm, P.C. today to schedule a free, no-obligation consultation and discuss your case.